lomin/alive/PITCHME.md

  1. ... impede the collaboration between designers and developers  <!-- .element: class="fragment" -->
  2. ... make it difficult for designers to contribute in the same way as developers  <!-- .element: class="fragment" -->
- 3. ... hinder designer to leverage their skills  <!-- .element: class="fragment" -->
+ 3. ... hinder designers to leverage their skills  <!-- .element: class="fragment" -->

 #VSLIDE